 Calendula is edible and has mild zestiness and bright color that really enhances a salad and other dishes.
 It also helps ward off some pests.
 When combined in a container with herbs, it makes a pretty and useful mini kitchen garden.
 On patios that may have visiting deer or other grazers, calendula is not on their menu and will provide deer proof color.

 Growing calendula in a container with other summer bloomers will attract butterflies and many pollinating insects.
 Select annuals or perennials that love full sun and can tolerate brief periods of dry soil.
 Suggestions might be:

 Caring for calendula in a container couldn’t be easier.
 Keep the soil moderately moist.
 It is best to apply deep drenches and let the container dry out before watering anew.

 When you use compost as part of the soil mixture, the plants do not need fertilizing, but a high phosphorus formula can encourage more blooms.

 These plants don’t really need deadheading, as their seed heads are actually quite ornamental, but if you don’t want babies everywhere the next year, it is advised.
 Cut seed heads off when they are brown and let them dry further off the plant.
 Pull off the seeds and save them in an envelope in a dark, dry location until the next season.

 Use a natural product like Sluggo to ward off slugs and snails, which seem to find calendula as tasty as we do.
-Applying insecticidal soap sprays every few days can minimize other pests like aphids, whiteflies and cabbage loopers.
-These natural practice will preserve the flavor and safety of the flowers which can also be used in tea and tinctures.
+Applying insecticidal soap sprays every few days can minimize other pests like aphids, whiteflies, and cabbage loopers.
+These natural practices will preserve the flavor and safety of the flowers, which can also be used in tea and tinctures.